Urban rail in the United Kingdom: London North Western Railway

+West Midlands Trains services that run along the West Coast Main Line operate under the London Northwestern Railway brand, some of which connect London with commuter towns to its northwest.
+These include three two-train-per-hour-services heading out of Euston, which terminate at Tring, Milton Keynes Central and Birmingham New Street.
+The services are semi-fast in nature; Harrow and Wealdstone is first stop served by the operator following Euston.
+Other major intermediate destinations on some or all of the routes include Watford, Leighton Buzzard, and Hemel Hempstead.
+Following an initial rollout on the Tring and Milton Keynes commuter services, Class 730 electric trains are expected to be introduced across the entire London Northwestern Railway network by the end of 2025.

 Southeastern

 Southeastern operates over a large network in south-east London, with services reaching Kent and parts of East Sussex, covering 741 km of railway.
 Its London termini are Charing Cross, Victoria, Blackfriars, Cannon Street, London Bridge and St Pancras.
 Southeastern provides most of its stations with a frequency of 4-6 trains per hour.
 Stations on the Bromley North Line are served every 20 minutes.

 Southern

 Southern provides services in South London and between Central London and the South Coast, through East and West Sussex and Surrey, and parts of Kent and Hampshire.
 Southern manages 167 stations and operates up to every 15 minutes on 14 lines south from London Victoria via Clapham Junction, and 10 from London Bridge.
-All but five Southern stations in the London Travelcard zones are served at least every 20 minutes.
+All Southern stations in the London London fare zones are served at least every 30 minutes during the working week with stations on the Tattenham corner line only receiving a train every hour on Sundays.